mr-bev/software-engineering-stage6-nsw/docs/principles/index.md

 - Has a clear set of deliverables and outcomes

 ## Project Management
 Many different project methodologies exist to provide a structure approach to managing projects.
-These methodologies are typically what a project or product manager follows when working with a team of software engineers to communicate what the business or client is expecting and what the engineerigg team will deliver.
+These methodologies are typically what a project or product manager follows when working with a team of software engineers to communicate what the business or client is expecting and what the engineering team will deliver.

 - [PMBOK](https://www.pmi.org/standards/pmbok){target="_blank"} - Project Management Body of Knowledge
 - [Prince2](https://www.prince2.com/aus){target="_blank"} - PRojects IN Controlled Environments